- Vol 1: General - Topics Chapters Overview

 Download a SER template for a Notice of Statute of Limitations on Claims.

-See the FHWA/FTA SAFETEA-LU Environmental Review Process Final Guidance Statute of Limitations and its Appendix E for questions and answers as well as formats to cover various situations.
+See the FHWA/FTA SAFETEA-LU Environmental Review Process Final Guidance section on Statute of Limitations and its Appendix E for questions and answers as well as formats to cover various situations.

 Whenever there are changes, new information, or new circumstances on a project for which a draft or final EIS has been prepared, a determination must be made as to whether these result in significant environmental impacts that were not evaluated in the EIS.
 Where there is uncertainty of the significance of the new impacts, the Department will develop appropriate environmental studies to assess the impacts of the changes, new information or new circumstances.
 Refer to Chapter 33, Reevaluation.
 If the Department determines that changes to the proposed action or new information or circumstances would result in significant environmental impacts not evaluated in the EIS, a supplemental EIS shall be prepared.